nf-core/scrnaseq/README.md

 ## Introduction

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
-**nf-core/scrnaseq** is a bioinformatics best-practise analysis pipeline for
+The **nf-core/scrnaseq** is a bioinformatics best-practise analysis pipeline for transciptomic data of single-cell RNAs.
+The pipeline can proceed ??? transcripts from ??? genes.
+It is suitable for droplets-based sequencing technologies.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.